sahyl/sahyl/README.md

 ---
 ### ✍️ Random Dev Quote
 <!--START_QUOTE-->
-It is amazing what you can accomplish if you do not care who gets the credit. — Harry S. Truman
+Treat every moment as your last.
+It is not preparation for something else. — Shunryu Suzuki
 <!--END_QUOTE-->

 ---